 There are two types of penne pasta; ‘rigate’ meaning grooved and ‘lisce’ meaning smooth.
 Needless to say rigate have grooves on the surface of each penna, whilst the smooth ones are, just that, smooth!
 Penne are a very versatile type of pasta and, subsequently, popular throughout Italy and abroad.
 The fact that they are cyndrical means the sauce they are served in actually gets inside the pieces of pasta and the grooved version also allows the sauce to adhere to its surface, making every mouthful rich and tasty!

-As mentioned before penne originated in Southern Italy, but they are popular throughout the Italian peninsula.
-They are most often served with heavier meat or tomato based sauces and not so frequently with seafood or light creamy sauces.
+As mentioned before penne originated in Liguria, but from there their popularity spread and today they are eaten throughout the Italian peninsula.
+Penne are most often served with heavier meat or tomato based sauces and not so frequently with seafood or light creamy sauces.
 They are also a very popular choice for baked pasta dishes and pasta salads.
 One of the most well-known penne pasta recipes is ‘arrabbiata’ which comes from Rome.
 The pasta is served with a spicy tomato sauce made from tomatoes, red chilli peppers and garlic.
 The word ‘arrabbiata’ means angry in English and refers to the fact that the sauce can make your face turn red, similar to when you are angry!

 Nowadays, it is possible to find lots of different types of penne.
 Apart from the original version made with durum wheat, there is also a version made from kamut (khorasan) as well as whole wheat and tricolore (meaning 3 colours) made with spinach and tomatoes ( or other vegetables) as well as the original plain type.
 There are also different sizes of penne.
 Mezze penne which are half the size of normal penne and pennoni which are larger.
 Whichever type of this pasta you prefer, it is a very good staple pasta to keep in the larder and much more versatile than most long pasta.